Learning Nuggets in training: Think small!

 2. Practice, practice, practice

-Not every learning platform is suitable for the use of Learning Nuggets.
-When making your choice, ensure that you can create multiple short contents consecutively.
-Also, summarizing in chapters is very helpful for Learning Nuggets.
-Last but not least, a good customer success team will support you in keeping your learning content short and sustainable.
+Not every learning platform is suitable for using Learning Nuggets.
+When choosing one, make sure you can create several short pieces of content one after another.
+Grouping them into chapters is also very helpful for Learning Nuggets.
+Last but not least, good customer success support helps you design your learning content to be concise and sustainable.

-This tip is so obvious and simultaneously very important: Even creating Learning Nuggets takes time and practice.
-Just start shortening your content to messages.
+This tip is as obvious as it is important: Creating Learning Nuggets also takes time and practice.
+Just start by shortening your content down to messages.
 Then add the introduction and call to action.
-Afterward, briefly engage in something else.
-And then take a fresh look at your Learning Nugget: Can you shorten it more, is there anything missing?
-Plan several iterations for each Learning Nugget.
+In the meantime, do something else.
+And then come back to your Learning Nugget with a fresh mind: Can you shorten it even more, is anything missing?
+Plan several passes for each Learning Nugget.

-And remember: It is a high art to break down complex content simply!
+And remember: It is a high art to break down complex content in a simple way!

 In line with the previous tip: Get feedback from colleagues or friends!
-An external perspective is immensely helpful.
-Does your counterpart understand what you want to say?
-Do they know what to do next?
-Especially with your first Learning Nuggets, we advise you to show them to several people before you use them in training.
-Ask specific questions: "What is the message you get from this?" or "What would you do directly afterward?" – this way, you test your Learning Nugget against the above-mentioned points.
+An outside perspective is extremely helpful.
+Does the person you’re speaking to understand what you want to say?
+Do they know what needs to be done next?
+Especially with your first Learning Nuggets, we recommend showing them to several people before you use them in training.
+Ask specific questions such as: "What is the message you read/hear?" or "What would you do right after that?" – this way, you test your Learning Nugget against the points mentioned above.

 Conclusion

-Sustainable learning success does not arise from long content, but from clearly structured, focused learning units that convey a message and lead directly to action.
+Sustainable learning success does not come from long content, but from clearly structured, focused learning units that convey one message and lead directly to action.

 Learning Nuggets force you to think big and formulate small.
-That is their strength.
-Instead of diluting content, you focus on a clear statement, an understandable context, and a concrete call to action.
+That is exactly where their strength lies.
+Instead of stretching content out, you focus on one clear statement, understandable context, and a concrete call to action.

-Microlearning does not work because it is short, but because it is precise.
-When each learning unit serves a clear purpose and is consciously designed, a structured, sustainable learning system emerges step by step.
+Microlearning works not because it is short, but because it is precise.
+When each learning unit serves a clear purpose and is deliberately designed, a structured, sustainable learning system emerges step by step.

-Therefore, regularly review your training: Do you convey knowledge in compact, understandable units with a clear message?
-Or do you hide valuable content in too large learning units?
+So review your training regularly: Are you conveying knowledge in compact, understandable units with a clear message?
+Or are you hiding valuable content in learning units that are too large?

-Those who can think big in small terms create training sessions that are understood, retained, and applied.
+Those who can think big in small terms create training that is understood, retained, and applied.

 You are a trainer and want to offer blended learning?
 Get our guide "Blended Learning for Trainers: Start in 9 Steps" for free.